pubnub/c-sharp/unity/3.4/README.md

 #### Running the Tests

-1. Open up the Unity Project from either Standalone\UnityUnitTest or WebPlayer\UnityUnitTest folder.
+1. Open up the Unity Project from Standalone\UnityUnitTest folder.
 2. Click "UUnit" menu to run unit tests.
 NOTE: If "UUnit" menu item is not showing up, ensure that /Assets/Standard Assets/Editor/UUnit/UUnitTestRunner.cs file exists.
 3. Make Console tab as active tab and then Click UUnit so that unit test results will be visible in console.